tojkuv/the-rust-book/generic-types-traits-lifetimes/README.md

 }
 ```

-Returning either a `NewsArticle` or a `Tweet` isn't allowed due to restrictions around how the `impl Trait` syntax is implemented in the compiler.
+Returning either a `NewsArticle` or a `Tweet` isn'_t allowed due to restrictions around how the `impl Trait` syntax is implemented in the compiler.
 We'll cover how to write a function with this behavior in the "Using Trait Objects That Allow for Values of Different Types" section of Chapter 17.

 ### Fixing the `largest` Function with Trait Bounds